jvmbytes/springboot-logging-aliyun-loghub-starter/README.md

 **NOTE: NOT change the file name!** logback find config file orderly, it will find `logback-spring.xml` first than `logback.xml`.
-So your can package and upload this library to repository, and add maven dependency to over the config `logback.xml` in your project.
+So your can package and upload this library to repository, and add maven dependency to overwrite the config `logback.xml` in your project.

 **Then**, add loghub config:
 ```